COVID-19 / Coronavirus updates

 A. This service is not currently available, but contact Coles or Woolworths to find out more.

 A. For financial support, click here for a link to the treasury website.
 For financial counselling and crisis assistance, click here.
 For a mental wellbeing support service, click here.

 Q. Can I leave the Kimberley to visit other regions of Western Australia?

 A. If your reason for leaving the Kimberley is essential, yes.
 However, if you do not have essential reasons for leaving the region, your travel will not be permitted.
 These measures have been implemented by the State Government.

 Q. Can I travel from one Kimberley local government area to another?

-A. The WA State Government have announced that as of 11.59pm on Thursday, April 2, people will be prohibited from moving between the Kimberley's four local government areas.
-Exemptions will be in place for essential travel.
+A. The WA State Government have announced that as of Monday, May 18, travel between the Kimberley's four local government areas will be permitted again.

 Q. Can I get tested to see if I have COVID-19?